This post may contain affiliate sales links. Please see my full disclosure policy for details

-This Easy Chocolate Poke Cake is a mouthwatering chocolate poke cake from scratch, soaked with chocolate pudding and a homemade whipped cream on top.
-You’ll love the moist chocolate cake, it’s a light and fluffy cake but once you add the pudding, it’s simply irresistible.
+This Easy Chocolate Poke Cake is a chocolate cake made from scratch, then soaked with chocolate pudding and topped with homemade whipped cream!
+You’ll love the moist chocolate cake.
+It’s a light and fluffy cake that’s irresistible once you add the pudding!

 You can never have too many poke cake recipes in your pocket- and that’s in part due to the endless flavor combinations!
 I should know, I have dozens of poke cake recipes!